-The maturity date of the October 2018 Eagle Note is October 2, 2019.
-The October 2018 Eagle Note shall bear interest at a rate of 8% per annum, which interest shall be paid by the Company to Eagle Equities in shares of common stock upon receipt of a notice of conversion by the Company from Eagle Equities at any time after the six-month anniversary of the October 2018 Eagle Note.
+The maturity date of the October 2018 Eagle Note was October 2, 2019.
+The October 2018 Eagle Note shall bore interest at a rate of 8% per annum, which interest shall be paid by the Company to Eagle Equities in shares of common stock upon receipt of a notice of conversion by the Company from Eagle Equities at any time after the six-month anniversary of the October 2018 Eagle Note.

-Additionally, Eagle Equities has the option to convert all or any amount of the principal amount of the October 2018 Eagle Note, at any time, for shares of the Company's common stock at a price equal to 60% of the lowest closing bid price of the Company's common stock for the ten prior trading days, including the day upon which the Company receives a notice of conversion, subject to adjustment in certain events.
+Additionally, Eagle Equities had the option to convert all or any amount of the principal amount of the October 2018 Eagle Note, at any time, for shares of the Company's common stock at a price equal to 60% of the lowest closing bid price of the Company's common stock for the ten prior trading days, including the day upon which the Company receives a notice of conversion, subject to adjustment in certain events.
 Eagle Equities shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Eagle Equities and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
+No prepayment was made as of such date.
+As a result, the October 2018 Eagle Note then became convertible.
+The October 2, 2018 Eagle Note was treated as stock settled debt under ASC 480 and accordingly, the Company recorded a \$140,000 put premium of which \$140,000 was released to additional paid in capital following conversion of principal during the year ended June 30, 2020.

-The October 2, 2018 Eagle Note is treated as stock settled debt under ASC 480 and accordingly, the Company recorded a \$140,000 put premium.
-The Company has recorded \$12,473 of accrued interest and the total principal outstanding under the October 2018 Eagle Note was \$210,000 as of June 30, 2019.
+The Company recorded \$12,473 of accrued interest and the total principal outstanding under the October 2018 Eagle Note was \$210,000 as of June 30, 2019.
+The Company recorded \$0 of accrued interest and the total principal outstanding under the October 2018 Eagle Note was \$0 as of June 30, 2020 following conversion of \$210,000 of principal and \$25,725 of accrued interest during the year ended June 30, 2020.
 The Company had the right to prepay the October 2018 Eagle Note with certain penalties until March 31, 2019.
-No prepayment has been made as of such date.
-As a result, the October 2018 Eagle Note is now convertible.

 Upon an event of default, principal and accrued interest will become immediately due and payable under the notes.
 Additionally, upon an event of default, both notes will accrue interest at a default interest rate of 24% per annum or the highest rate of interest permitted by law.
 Further, certain events of default may trigger penalty and liquidated damage provisions.
+In April 2020, Eagle Equities agreed to waive the 24% default interest on this note.